ryukinix/mal/README.md

 * Fetch your anime list
 * List animes in certain status (e.g. watching)
 * Increment or decrement episodes seen of animes
+* Add animes to your plan to watch list
+* Edit contents of your animes on its your own preferred text editor: tags, status, score.
+* Print your MAL stats!
+Just like MyAnimeList stats.

 And more are currently being developed!